FAVOURITE

 $15+ Transaction fee

-Most ticketed events will be available via Trybooking.
+Most ticketed events will be available via Trybooking here.
+You can add the event to your shopping cart and then come back to this website to find more events, or click 'Find More Events' at checkout to see the rest of the NWF 2025 events on Trybooking (scroll down).
+They will be added to your cart.
+When you're ready to purchase all tickets, follow the checkout instructions on Trybooking.
 Events held in City of Newcastle venues - Newcastle City Hall and Civic Playhouse - will have to be booked separately with the Civic Theatre box office.
 If you have any questions or require assistance, please email ticketing@newcastlewritersfestival.org.au

 After the Voice Referendum: Thomas Mayo in Conversation